hrax/now-eslint/README.md

   password: ""
 };

-// Configuration of the linter, only title and query is mandatory
+// Configuration of the linter, only query is mandatory
 // Tables property has the same format as const tables below
 // See https://eslint.org/docs/developer-guide/nodejs-api#eslint-class for available options for eslint property const config = {
+  query: "",
   title: "",
-  query: "",
   tables: {},
   eslint: {}
 };